apg/sigusr2.net/src/combining-time-series.md

-how much error exists if you do histograms the way that's easy in systems like Prometheus--"a couple of linear buckets"--and showed that to get even close to a 10% error rate for a span of values from 1000 - 6e10, you need over 600 *exponential* buckets.
+how much error exists if you do histograms the way that's easy in systems like Prometheus--"a couple of linear buckets"--and showed that to get even close to a 10% error rate for a span of values from 1000 - 6e10, you need 188 *exponential* buckets.

 This presents a problem.